gtosama/quizz-scanner/README.md

-the générer menu will make a demo.docx with differents tests. the number of tests and the questions for each test can be set in the options menu. as you can tell from the number of the version , the work is still in but i thought it's time to share my work :shipit: hoping to improve it with the feedback.
+the générer menu will make a demo.docx with differents tests. the number of tests and the questions for each test can be set in the options menu. as you can tell from the number of the version , the work is still in but i thought it's time to share it :shipit: hoping to improve it with the feedback.

 please send me an email at boujrida.mohamedoussama@gmail.com for any question , suggestion(s)